dainsaint/garden/src/posts/visible-spectrum.md

 the knowledge of my history and
 the compassion of my future and
 you will never see my ultraviolet
-but it will burn you still
+but it will burn you all the same

 >